 She was one of them, now.

 Down below, a young girl paused her work for a coughing fit.
 The supervisor walking the floor yelled at her, simultaneously snapping a long strip of leather he carried with him.
-The girl went back to work, visibly fighting back her cough.
+The girl hurried back to work, visibly fighting her cough.

 Aldous nudged Dinara, and she realized he’d asked her a question.

 “Sorry?” she shouted, tempted to cover her ears.
 The roar of the machines below drowned out both of their voices.
-It tried drowning out Dinara’s thoughts, as well.
+It tried drowning out Dinara’s thoughts, as well, but those were too loud.
 “I can’t hear you!
 How do your employees work here every day and not lose their hearing?”